Erivedge Capsules is a brand of medicine containing the active ingredient vismodegib.

 Use in Children

 ERIVEDGE should not be used in children and adolescents.
 The safety and effectiveness in people younger than 18 years old have not been established.
+Premature fusion of the growth plates has been reported in paediatric patients exposed to ERIVEDGE.
+In some cases, fusion progressed after drug discontinuation.

 Taking other medicines